Is it time for a mother-son date?

 Because no one knows how to invent something out of nothing like a mom and her kid!!

 16. Get takeout from somewhere fancy and eat al fresco.

 Support a local restaurant by grabbing takeout and hitting the open green field for an outdoor dinner.

-17. Watch a virtual symphony or stage performance.
+17. Go see a symphony or stage performance.